Porsche Carrera GT

-The Porsche Carrera GT (Project Code 980) is a mid-engine sports car that was manufactured by German automobile manufacturer Porsche from 2004 to 2006.
+The Porsche Carrera GT (Project Code 980) is a mid-engine sports car that was manufactured by German automobile manufacturer Porsche from 2003 to 2006.
 Sports Car International named the Carrera GT number one on its list of Top Sports Cars of the 2000s, and number eight on its Top Sports Cars of All Time list.
 For its advanced technology and development of its chassis, Popular Science magazine awarded it the "Best of What's New" award in 2003.

 History

 The development of the Carrera GT can be traced back to the 911 GT1 and LMP1-98 racing cars.
-Due in part to the FIA and ACO rule changes in 1998, both designs had ended.
+In part due to the FIA and ACO rule changes in 1998, both designs had ended.
 Porsche at the time had planned a new Le Mans prototype for the 1999 season.

-The car was initially intended to use a turbocharged flat-six engine, but was later redesigned to use a new V10 engine, pushing the project back to planned completion in 2000.
-The V10 was a unit secretly built by Porsche for the Footwork Formula One team in 1992, but later shelved.
-The engine was resurrected for the Le Mans prototype.
+The car was initially intended to use a turbocharged flat-six engine, but was later redesigned to use a new V10 engine – based on a unit secretly built by Porsche for the Footwork Formula One team in 1992 – pushing the project back to planned completion in 2000.
+The LMP 2000 was cancelled in November 1999, with rumours that the car had been cancelled as part of a deal with the Volkswagen Group to collaborate on the Porsche Cayenne, while also allowing Audi to compete at Le Mans without competition from Porsche.

 Porsche did keep part of the project alive by using the 5.5 L V10 from the prototype in a concept car called the Carrera GT shown at the 2000 Paris Motor Show, mainly in an attempt to draw attention to their display.
 Surprising interest in the vehicle and an influx of revenue provided from the Cayenne helped Porsche decide to produce the car, and development started on a road-legal version that would be produced in small numbers at Porsche's new manufacturing facility in Leipzig.
 Porsche started a production run of the Carrera GT in 2004.
 The first Carrera GT went on sale in the United States on 31 January 2004.

 Originally a production run of 1,500 cars was planned.
 However, Porsche announced in August 2005 that it would not continue production of the Carrera GT through to 2006, citing changing airbag regulations in the United States.
-By the end of production on 6 May 2006, more than 1,270 cars had been sold, with a total of 644 units sold in the United States and 31 units sold in Canada.
+By the end of production on 6 May 2006, 1,270 cars had been made, with a total of 644 units sold in the United States and 31 units sold in Canada.
 In the United Kingdom, 49 units were sold.